laracasts/Laravel-5-Generators-Extended/readme.md

 }
 ```

 When generating migrations with schema, the name of your migration (like, "create_users_table") matters.
-We use it to figure out what you're trying to do.
+We use it to figure out what you're trying to accomplish.
 In this case, we began with the "create" keyword, which signals that we want to create a
 new table.

 Alternatively, we can use the "remove" or "add" keywords, and the generated boilerplate will adapt, as needed.
 Let's create a migration to remove a column.